YasmineBB/ceramics-studio-platform/README.md

     - View informative and interesting blog posts.
     - View other users comments on the blog posts.
     - View other students work.

+- Functionality Requirements
+  - Students are able to
     - Share their work.
+    - Comment and like blog posts.
+    - Navigate across the site easily.
+    - Create a profile for a more personalised experience.

 #### Structure